wp-plugins/add-to-any/README.txt

 * PHP4 legacy and compatibility fixes

 == Upgrade Notice ==

+= 1.6 =
+Follow buttons are now available!
+Look for the AddToAny Follow widget in Appearance > Customize or Appearance > Widgets.

 = 1.5.3 =
 Switch to the Large or Custom icon size if you haven't already - AddToAny's vector icons are way better than the traditional Small icons.